tschijnmo/morsefit/docs/aux_scripts.rst

 Due to the large number of configurations that is needed for this script, the configurations are not taken from the command line arguments but rather from the file given as the first command line argument in JSON format.
-It is based on the openBabel program and should be able to support all the output format that is supported there.
+It is based on the cclib library and should be able to support all the output format that is supported there.
 The options include:

 input_globs
     A glob string whose expansion is able to give all the input files.

 input_format
-    The format of the input files, should be given in compatible with the supported format options of openBabel_.
-Its default value is ``g09`` for Gaussian output files.
+    The format of the input files, should be given in compatible with the supported format options of cclib_.
+Its default value is to use the default format deduction of the ``ccopen`` function of cclib.

 ref_energy
     The reference energy which is going to be subtracted to get the interaction